AbstractSDK/cw-orchestrator/docs/src/chain-specific-quick-start.md

 ```rust,ignore
 {{#include ../../contracts-ws/contracts/counter/src/interface.rs:custom_interface}}
 ```

-Learn more about the content of the interface creation specifics on [the interface page](./contracts/interfaces.md#creating-an-interface)
+Learn more about the content of the interface creation specifics in the official <a target="_blank" href="https://orchestrator.abstract.money/contracts/interfaces.html#creating-an-interface">`cw-orch`documentation</a>

 > **NOTE**: It can be useful to re-export this struct to simplify usage (in `lib.rs`):
 >